Efficient Characterization of Quantum Evolutions via a Recommender System: Introduction

 \section{Introduction}

 Machine learning is increasingly featuring in almost every aspect of our understanding of the world.
-A popular class of machine learning, namely Recommender system (RS), is often used to orient consumers towards certain products according to individual preferences \cite{linden2003amazon,funk2006netflix,schafer2001commerce}.
-There are many approaches to build an RS, such as the \textit{content based system}, where recommendations are based on users past experience \cite{lieberman1997autonomous,maes1995agents}, \textit{knowledge based system}, where one uses the knowledge of users and items to render the recommendations \cite{burke2000knowledge}, and the widely used \textit{collaborative filtering}, which exploits the user-item correlation, i.e., the interconnection between an user's preferences among products with the recommendations provided by other users \cite{goldberg1992using, schafer2007collaborative}.

-Collaborative filtering is further classified as neighborhood methods and latent-factor modeling.
-Matrix factorization algorithm (MFA) is a popular tool for an RS via latent-factor modeling.
-It can predict rating of a specific item by particular user based on the self-rating of other items as well as others' ratings of various items. \cite{koren2009matrix}.
+A popular class of machine learning, namely the Recommender System (RS), is often used to orient consumers towards certain products according to individual preferences \cite{1167344,funk2006netflix,Schafer2001}.
+There are many approaches to build an RS, such as the \textit{content based system}, where recommendations are based on users' past experience \cite{10.1145/258549.258592,MAES1995811}, \textit{knowledge based system}, where one uses the knowledge of users and items to render the recommendations \cite{burke2000knowledge}, and the widely used \textit{collaborative filtering}, which exploits the user-item correlation, i.e., the interconnection between users' preferences among products with the recommendations provided by other users \cite{10.1145/138859.138867, Schafer2007}.
+Collaborative filtering can be implemented by neighborhood methods or by latent-factor modeling.
+Matrix factorization algorithm (MFA) is a popular tool for implementing latent-factor modeling based RS.
+It can predict the rating of a specific item by a particular user based on the self-rating of other items as well as others' ratings of various items \cite{5197422}.